-Noteable participation included 37 from the Pacific Rim/Asia (including delegation of 20 from China, 33 from North America and six from South America.
+Noteable participation included 37 from the Pacific Rim/Asia (including a delegation of 20 from China), 33 from North America and six from South America.
 188 delegates came from Europe, including 33 from France, 42 from the host country, Portugal and 39 from Spain.

 No cabbages here